reframejs/reframe/readme.md

 - **Quick but flexible**
   <br/>
   Quickly implement apps while staying fully flexible.
-  See the "Fully Flexible" section for details.
+  See the "Fully Flexible" section.
   <br/>
 - **Mixed Apps** :tm:
   <br/>
-  Reframe introduces a new type of apps we call "Mixed Apps".
+  Reframe introduces a new type of apps we call "mixed apps".
   A *mixed app* is an app that has interactive pages as well as non-interactive pages.
   For example a `/about` page that is static and non-interactive (browser doesn't load any JavaScript and the DOM is static)